 - the legal, economic and social implications for affected employees

-- any measures the employer envisages taking in relation to affected employees, eg redundancies, relocation or changes to terms and conditions, or the fact that no measures will be taken
+- any actions, steps or arrangements the employer envisages taking in relation to affected employees, eg redundancies, relocation or changes to terms and conditions, or the fact that no measures will be taken

-- any measures the new employer envisages taking in relation to employees who will transfer - if the employer is the selling employer
+- any actions, steps or arrangements the new employer envisages taking in relation to employees who will transfer - if the employer is the selling employer

 You must consider and respond to any representations made by the appropriate representatives, stating your reasons if you reject any of them.